Tuition Rates & Policy

 Preston High School is a privately-owned and operated ministry of the Sisters of the Divine Compassion.
-Our mission is to provide a superior college preparatory education at the center of a student's personal, social, and spiritual growth.
-Over 90% of our funding is from tuition and fees and we therefore rely critically on the timely collection of tuition in order to maintain the facilities and pay our faculty and staff.
-We ask that you honor your contractual obligation to pay for the education of your daughter in accordance with our following policies.
+Our mission is to provide a rigorous and superior college preparatory education at the center of a student's personal, social, and spiritual growth.
+Over 90% of our funding is from tuition and fees, and we therefore rely critically on the timely collection of tuition in order to maintain the campus and pay our faculty and staff.
+Accordingly, we ask that you honor your contractual obligation to pay for the education of your daughter in accordance with our tuition policies.

 2023-24 Tuition & Fees

 All fees, except the general which is pro-rated, are non-refundable.
 At time of withdrawal or dismissal from the School, any tuition refund due will be calculated as the excess number of months, or fraction thereof, paid and prorated over the academic year (10 months).
 Any outstanding tuition and fees at withdrawal or dismissal will be calculated and is due on or before the exit interview and release of final transcripts.

 The General Fee includes classroom technology & equipment, library acquisitions, administrative / testing / instructional materials, technology leasing, student handbook & planner, grade-level retreats, and development fund fee.
 This does not include the cost of books, uniforms, and some course- (e.g., science labs, electives) and grade- (e.g., senior luncheon, prom) specific fees, which are additional.

-The Graduation Fee includes the cost of cap and gown, graduation medals and awards, engraving, Class Night, Baccalaureate Mass and reception, graduation program printing, invitations, chair rental, and other related expenses.
+The Graduation Fee of $425 includes the cost of cap and gown, graduation medals and awards, engraving, Class Night, Baccalaureate Mass and reception, graduation program printing, invitations, chair rental, and other related expenses.

-The Senior Luncheon is a prelude to the Senior Prom and provided by the School at the Marina del Rey in December during School hours.
+The Senior Luncheon of $100 is a prelude to the Senior Prom and provided by the School at the Marina del Rey in December during School hours.
 Since the school must reserve the venue a year in advance, attendance is strongly encouraged and the fee is not refundable if the student chooses not to attend.